Lebesgue Covering Theorem and level sets of continuous functions: Subsets that connect or separate some opposite faces of the unit cube

-\begin{cor} Let $n \in \mathbb{N}, i \in [n]$ and $A \subset I^n$ be a compact subset that does not connect (resp. separate) $i$th opposite faces of $I^n$.
-Then, there exists an open neighborhood of $A$ that does not connect (resp. separate) $i$th opposite faces of $I^n$ as well. \end{cor}
+\begin{cor} Let $n \in \mathbb{N}, i \in [n]$ and $A \subset I^n$ be a closed subset that does not connect (resp. does not separate) $i$th opposite faces of $I^n$.
+Then, there exists an open neighborhood of $A$ that does not connect (resp. does not separate) $i$th opposite faces of $I^n$ as well. \end{cor}

 \begin{proof} Let us assume, for the sake of contradiction, that every open neighborhood of $A$ connects (resp. separates) $i$th opposite faces of $I^n$.
-Then, obviously, for every $k \in \mathbb{N}$, the compact set $A_k :=\overline{N}_{I^n}\brac{A, 1/k}$ connects (resp. separates) $i$th opposite faces of~$I^n$.
-By virtue of Lemma \ref{lem:intersectionhausdorff}, it follows that $A_k \xrightarrow{k \to \infty} A$, so the set $A$ connects (resp. separates) $i$th opposite faces of $I^n$ from Proposition \ref{prop:convergenceSk} (\ref{prop::convergenceSk:1}) (resp.
-Proposition \ref{prop:convergenceSk} (\ref{prop::convergenceSk:2})).
+Then, obviously, for every $k \in \mathbb{N}$, the compact set \hbox{$A_k :=\overline{N}_{I^n}\brac{A, 1/k}$} connects (resp. separates) $i$th opposite faces of~$I^n$.
+By virtue of Lemma \ref{lem:intersectionhausdorff}, it follows that \hbox{$A_k \xrightarrow{k \to \infty} A$}, so the set $A$ connects (resp. separates) $i$th opposite faces of $I^n$ from Proposition \ref{prop:convergenceSk} \ref{prop::convergenceSk:1} (resp.
+Proposition~\ref{prop:convergenceSk}~\ref{prop::convergenceSk:2}).
 This leads to a~contradiction. \end{proof}